- Information about us

-You have certain rights under UK data-protection legislation, including the option to:
+You have certain rights under UK data-protection law, including the right to:

-- access your personal information – we may charge a fee if we are allowed to do so by law;
+- access your personal information (we may charge a fee if we are allowed to do so by law); and

 - correct your personal information if it is inaccurate or incomplete.

 - you withdraw your permission;

-- if you object to us processing your personal information;
+- you object to us processing your personal information;

-- if you ask us to stop processing your personal information (although we are entitled to store your personal information, we cannot further process it if you ask us not to);
+- you ask us to stop processing your personal information (although we are entitled to store your personal information, we cannot process it further if you ask us not to);

-- if we move or transfer your personal information to another organisation; and
+- we move or transfer your personal information to another organisation; or

-- if you object to us processing your personal information in the following circumstances.
+- you object to us processing your personal information if we are processing it:

-- If information is processed for purposes of scientific or historical research and statistics.
+- for scientific or historical research and statistical purposes.

-You have a right to complain to the Information Commissioner’s Office.
+You have the right to complain to the Information Commissioner’s Office.
 They can investigate whether organisations are keeping to data-protection law.
-See ico.org.uk
+For more information, visit ico.org.uk.

 We may use your personal information to contact you about our products and services.

-If you do not want to receive marketing material, including special offers and discounts you can let us know in store, by emailing firstname.lastname@example.org or phoning the customer service team on 0808 172 0072.
+If you do not want to receive marketing material (including special offers and discounts), you can let us know in-store, by emailing email@example.com or by phoning the customer service team on 0808 172 0072.

-You can choose to stop receiving marketing emails from us by following the unsubscribe link and instructions on the marketing emails we send you.
+You can choose to stop receiving marketing emails from us by following the unsubscribe link and instructions in the marketing emails we send you.

-We use a variety of security technology and procedures to help protect your personal information from unauthorised access and use.
-Examples of these are shown below.
+We use the following security technology and methods to help protect your personal information from unauthorised access and use.

 - Encryption, meaning that information is hidden so that it cannot be read without special knowledge (such as a password).
-This is done with a secret code or what’s called a ‘cypher’.
-The hidden information is said to then be ‘encrypted’.
+This is done with a secret code (a cypher).
+The hidden information is said to be ‘encrypted’.

-- Using a different name for you so we can hide parts of your personal information from view.
+- Using a different name for you so we can hide parts of your personal information.